The Consolation of Philosophy

 About this edition

-The translation is H. R. James's of 1897 (public domain).
-Each chapter has its own page: the left panel carries the original — the verse Songs and the prose, with the footnotes preserved — and the right panel a commentary that summarises the action, unfolds the argument, identifies the names and allusions, and explains how each Song answers its chapter.
+Each chapter has its own page: the text — the verse Songs and the prose, footnotes preserved — beside a reading guide that summarises the action, unfolds the argument, and explains how each Song answers its chapter; the Book I guides also gloss the names and allusions.
+The text comes in two renderings, switchable on every chapter: a new modern English version, made from the Latin with AI assistance, and H. R. James's 1897 translation (public domain), reproduced verbatim.
 Begin with Book I, or jump to any book above.